-- Code "P1": Bulls with an INTERBULL evaluation coming from MACE evaluation (Polygenic), considered publishable in their country and having at least 50% INTERBULL reliability for stature; - Code "IG1": Bulls with an INTERBULL evaluation from GMACE evaluation (Genomic), considered publishable in their country and having at least 50% INTERBULL reliability for stature; - Code "DP1": Bulls without an INTERBULL evaluation for the trait, but with a Walloon (Domestic) Polygenic proof, i.e. estimated based only on Walloon phenotypic data, and having at least 50% domestic reliability for stature; - Code "DG1": Bulls without an INTERBULL evaluation, but with a Walloon (Domestic) Genomic proof, i.e. estimated based only on Walloon genomic information, and having at least 50% domestic reliability for stature; - Code "PP1": proof for this trait is Predicted from Interbull Polygenic (MACE) results for other traits; - Code "PG1": proof for this trait is Predicted from Interbull Genomic (GMACE) results for other trait; - Code "BM1": proof for this trait is a Blended proof combining predicted information (from "PP1" or "PG1") with information from "DP1" or "DG1" → Mixed information.
+- Code "P1": Bulls with an INTERBULL evaluation coming from MACE evaluation (Polygenic), considered publishable in their country and having at least 50% INTERBULL reliability for stature: - Code "IG1": Bulls with an INTERBULL evaluation from GMACE evaluation (Genomic), considered publishable in their country and having at least 50% INTERBULL reliability for stature; - Code "DP1": Bulls without an INTERBULL evaluation for the trait, but with a Walloon (Domestic) Polygenic proof, i.e. estimated based only on Walloon phenotypic data, and having at least 50% domestic reliability for stature; - Code "DG1": Bulls without an INTERBULL evaluation, but with a Walloon (Domestic) Genomic proof, i.e. estimated based only on Walloon genomic information and for which the animal's own genotype has been used, and having at least 50% domestic reliability for stature; - Code "DG0": Bulls without an INTERBULL evaluation, but with a Walloon (Domestic) Genomic proof, i.e. estimated based only on Walloon genomic data but for which the animal's own genotype has not been used, and having at least 50% domestic reliability; - Code "PP1": proof for this trait is Predicted from Interbull Polygenic (MACE) results for other traits; - Code "PG1": proof for this trait is Predicted from Interbull Genomic (GMACE) results for other trait; - Code "BM1": proof for this trait is a Blended proof combining predicted information (from "PP1" or "PG1") with information from "DP1" or "DG1" → Mixed information.